 Hello Deriv Community,

-If you have any questions, please visit our Help Centre or contact us via Live Chat and WhatsApp.
+If you have any questions, please contact us via live chat.